passadis/ai-assistant/README.md

 ## Introduction

 This project is about building a new **Ai Assistant in Web App** leveraging the power of **Azure SQL Database**, **Ai Search Vector Index**, **Microsoft Fabric** and **Azure Web Apps**.
 The Project uses a Custom Identity Database where users provide preferences over Books Genres.The system takes the preferences and creates **embeddings** in Azure OpenAI alongside with a Books Dataset and combines the preferences with the Books Dataset, for an interactive AI Experience.
-The Users cna ask for recommendations, request specific details about Genres and Ratings and also interact in a normal chat converstation about literature with the AI Assistant, powered from OpenAI latest models.
+The Users can ask for recommendations, request specific details about Genres and Ratings and also interact in a normal chat converstation about literature with the AI Assistant, powered from OpenAI latest models.

 ## Project Build